albertosantini/sublimetext-buildnext/README.md

 Preferences
 -----------

-There are not user preferences, but there are preference per build system file.
+There are not user preferences, but there are preferences per build system file.
 The preferences are embedded in the build file, contained in the `env` property.

 There are use cases where the following preferences are useful, like displaying